maddigits/maddigits.github.com/_posts/2013-08-12-js-context.md

 ----

 Yep, that's it.
-If you want to learn more about Javascript, I strongly recommend you to read the "[JavaScript: The Good Parts][book]", by Douglas Crockford.
+If you want to learn more about Javascript, I strongly recommend you to read the "[JavaScript: The Good Parts][book]" book, by Douglas Crockford.
 It will guide you through some misunderstood Javascript features in a pretty simple way.

 If you have any questions, please, use the comment box below.